sigedu-org/website/_pages/bea/bea17.md

 ### Dinner

 All presenters and registered participants are cordially invited to attend our annual workshop dinner.
-This time it will take place in [Thai Ginger](https://thaiginger.com/) at 600 Pine Street, level 4 (Cinema Level), Seattle, WA 98101 just 5 minutes away from the conference venue.
+This time it will take place in [Thai Ginger](https://thaiginger.com/) at 600 Pine Street, level 4 (Cinema Level), Seattle, WA 98101.
+The restaurant is just 5 minutes away from the conference venue.

 As is the tradition, the dinner will be free for student participants.
 Unlike the previous years, this time it will take place on the evening before the workshop – on **Thursday, July 14, at 7pm**.
 We hope that this way more of you will be able to attend, and it will be a great opportunity to network and meet each other before the workshop on Friday!